-In a Wakala placement, the depositor as principal (the Muwakkil) appoints the deposit-taking institution as its agent (the Wakil) to invest the deposit monies in the general treasury of the Wakil or in other agreed categories of investment.
-In a Mudaraba placement, the depositor as the investor (the Rab'al Maal) appoints the deposit-taking institution as its investment manager (the Mudarib) on a similar basis.
-Shari'ah scholars accept that the can provide Wakil/Mudarib providing the Muwakkil/Rab'al Maal with an indicative rate of return for such products, although such indications do not constitute a guarantee of the return.
+In a Wakala placement, the depositor as principal (the Muwakkil) appoints the deposit-taking institution as its agent (the Wakil) to invest the deposit monies in the general treasury of the Wakil or other agreed categories of investment.
+In a Mudaraba placement, the depositor as the investor (the Rab'al Maal) appoints the deposit-taking institution as to its investment manager (the Mudarib) on a similar basis.
+Shari'ah scholars accept that they can provide Wakil/Mudarib thus providing the Muwakkil/Rab'al Maal with an indicative rate of return for such products, although indications like this do not constitute a guarantee for the return.
 If the Wakil/Mudarib makes a profit by the maturity date, the profits are shared with the Muwakkil/Rab'al Maal.
-Conversely, any loss suffered with the deposited money is borne entirely by the Muwakkil/Rab'al Maal provided there was no negligence, fraud or willful default by the Wakil/Mudarib.
+Conversely, any loss suffered from the deposited money is borne entirely by the Muwakkil/Rab'al Maal provided there was no negligence, fraud, or willful default by the Wakil/Mudarib.